 We produce comprehensive reports and guides on digital themes for business leaders.
 Examples include our Driving AgriTech Adoption report that provides insights from Southeast Asia’s farmers on how solution developers, corporates and the public sector can more effectively engage smallholders through digital tools.
 We have also authored a report on Smallholder AgriTech Business Models, which provides an overview of five business models that show the greatest potential to reach smallholder farmers at scale.

 Grow Asia has run Hackathons in Singapore, Indonesia and Thailand.
 We invite entrepreneurs to build digital solutions to solve challenges in smallholder value chains.
 These events allow entrepreneurs to be exposed to specific smallholder digital challenges and to rapidly prototype a new solution.
 We provide tools such as data, mentors and access to farmers.
 Over 300 people on 70 teams have competed in a Grow Asia Hackathon to date.

 Digital ASEAN is a start-up accelerator, developed in partnership with organizations including Yara and MUFG bank, to equip startup founders to scale their smallholder digital solution by providing them with learning and mentoring opportunities.14 startups were shortlisted to join selection boot camps in Singapore, with seven eventually accepted into an eight-month mentorship program with our corporate partners.
 Subsequently, our partners pursued pilots with the startups from the program.

-three-day immersion in a rural location to meet with farmers and learn the fundamentals of HCD to benefit value chains.
+Grow Asia invited startup founders and corporate leaders on a three-day immersion in Indonesia to meet with farmers in the field and learn how adopting a HCD approach applies to solving problems in agriculture value chains.
 The training provided participants with a toolkit to map smallholder challenges and build digital solutions that address actual needs in value chains.